 This article may contain affiliate / compensated links.
 For more information, please see my disclaimer here.

-Are you a brestfeeding mom who’s experiencing a sudden drop in milk supply and you are looking for some answers as to why it’s happening and how to fix it?
-Don’t panic mama, you came to the right place 🙂
+Are you a breastfeeding mom who’s experiencing a sudden drop in milk supply and you are looking for some answers as to why it’s happening and how to fix it?
+Don’t panic mama, you’ve come to the right place 🙂

 My baby was constantly upset because she wasn’t getting enough milk to fill her up, and I was upset because I couldn’t give her enough of that one thing that always calms her.

 The first time it happened I honestly hit panic mode.
 I was so scared I was never going to produce enough breast milk for my baby again.
 The second time I sort of knew what to do, so I was able to act quickly and stay more calm.

 Whether you are breastfeeding exclusively of pumping as well, know that a sudden drop in milk production is quite common amongst breastfeeding moms and there is no need to panic.
 You got this!